RobOntics/robontics.github.io/index.md

 - Aldo Gangemi, University of Bologna and ISTC-CNR, Italy
 - Mihai Pomarlan, Faculty of Linguistics and Literature, University of Bremen, Germany
 - Robert Porzel, Digital Media Lab, University of Bremen, Germany
+- Daniele Francesco Santamaria, Department of Mathematics and Informatics, University of Catania, Italy

 **SUBMISSION INFORMATION**